The Database Writer (DBW0) process has one purpose in life: to write modified data back to the datafiles.

 The writing of the batch is parallelized between the I/O slaves.

+LRU List: When the user process is performing a full table scan, it reads the blocks of the table into buffers and puts them on the LRU end (instead of the MRU end) of the LRU list.
 This is because a fully scanned table usually is needed only briefly, so the blocks should be moved out quickly to leave more frequently used blocks in the cache.
 You can control this default behavior of blocks involved in table scans on a table-by-table basis.
 To specify that blocks of the table are to be placed at the MRU end of the list during a full table scan, use the CACHE clause when creating or altering a table or cluster.
 You can specify this behavior for small lookup tables or large static historical tables to avoid I/O on subsequent accesses of the table.